Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ### Platform support

-You can run HDRP Projects on XboxOne, PS4, and compute Shader compatible devices for DirectX 11, DirectX 12, Metal, and Vulkan.
+You can run HDRP Projects on Xbox One, PS4, and compute Shader compatible devices for DirectX 11, DirectX 12, Metal, and Vulkan.

 ### Camera-relative rendering